 The Internal Review Committee (“Internal Committee”) consists of three Bates faculty members from outside the department or program under review.
 Bates professors, associate professors, and senior lecturers are eligible to serve.
-The Academic Affairs Council select committee members from a list of nominees submitted by the department or program using the supplied Internal Committee Nomination Form.
+The Academic Affairs Council selects committee members from a list of nominees submitted by the department or program using the Internal Committee Nomination Form.
 To inform the committee selection process, it is helpful if the department or program includes a brief description of the desired overall composition of the committee.
 The description might specify, for example, that a department or program wishes the committee to have representatives from particular departments, programs, or divisions; it might state that it would prefer to have at least two of three reviewers with significant service in interdisciplinary programs; or, it might specify that the chair of the committee be selected from a specific subset of the nominees.
 The dean of the faculty’s office informs the department or program chair of the final selection of Internal Committee members.
 These decisions are based on faculty leave status and whether colleagues have recently served on committees.
 The dean’s office invites faculty to serve on the committee.

 External Review Committee

-The External Review Committee (“External Committee”) consists of two or three faculty with pertinent experience and who, in the view of the department or program under review, can offer objective, useful advice from a disciplinary perspective.
+The External Review Committee (“External Committee”) consists of two or three faculty from other institutions who possess pertinent experience and who, in the view of the department or program under review, can offer objective, useful advice from a disciplinary perspective.
 The External Committee should in most cases consist of two members.
 However, if justified by the size or complexity of a department or program, the dean may decide to appoint a three-person committee.

 Step 7: Conduct Self-Study

 At the beginning of the review process, the department or program under review conducts a self-study during which it

-- Collects and considers information and data pertinent to the department and its operation, including but limited to enrollment data, results from an alumni survey, or institutional data like senior surveys or graduate school admission results
+- Collects and considers information and data pertinent to the department or program and its operation, including but limited to enrollment data, results from an alumni survey, or institutional data like senior surveys or graduate school admission results